bcolabcourses/ISIfall2025/project.md

 title: Project
 permalink: /project/
 ---
-Details will be shared by the end of the month of Esfand.
+Details will be shared by the end of the month of Aban.